Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 - Orders from both loyalty and nonloyalty customers decreased in line with sales, with loyalty orders dropping by 66.7% and nonloyalty orders falling by 36.2%.

-- The AOV for loyalty customers shows more fluctuation from year to year compared to nonloyalty customers.
+- The AOV for loyalty customers shows more fluctuation year to year compared to nonloyalty customers.

 - Sales from both loyalty and nonloyalty customers dropped significantly in 2022, with loyalty customers experiencing a steeper decline of 46.4%.